-The role of the Kaiako is to teach the Toi Paematua Raranga (Diploma in Māori visual Arts (Raranga) Teaching involves but is not limited to developing lesson plans, presenting material to tauira, responding to tauira learning needs, and evaluating tauira progress.
-Rangahau / research is a requirement for kaiako delivering degree programmes and is encouraged for all kaiako.
+The role of the Kaiako is to teach Tauira in the Kāwai Raupapa programme (Certificate in An introduction to the Arts L3).
+Teaching involves but is not limited to developing lesson plans, presenting material to tauira, responding to tauira learning needs, and evaluating tauira progress.
+Rangahau (research) is a requirement for kaiako delivering degree programmes.